MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 ## Opening and editing the protected document

-When users that you authorized try to open the document for editing, one of the following authentication flows happen.
-Then the document opens with an information banner that informs them that permissions are restricted.
+When users that you authorized open the document for editing, the document opens with an information banner that informs them that permissions are restricted.
 For example:

 ![Azure Information Protection permissions example information banner](../media/example-restricted-access-banner.png)

 If they select the **View Permission** button, they see the permissions that they have.
 For example:

 ![Azure Information Protection permissions example dialog box](../media/example-permisisons-popup.png)

+Before the document opens, one of the following authentication flows happen:

 - For the users who have an Azure AD account, they use their Azure AD credentials to be authenticated by Azure AD, and the document opens.